Oakland City Councilmember’s Son Fatally Shot During Failed Robbery

 After police received the call at 12:24 a.m., fire officials responded to the scene and found McElhaney in critical condition.
 He was transported to a local hospital, but passed away at around 11 a.m.
 Sunday morning.

-The area was outside of the area of the patrol area of the USC campus police, according to Assistant Chief David Carlisle.
+The crime scene was about a mile away from the USC Campus and was outside the patrol area of the USC campus police, according to Assistant Chief David Carlisle.

 Lynette McElhaney, who represents Oakland District 3, confirmed Sunday evening that Victor was her son.
 She was a strong proponent of the movement to make “Love Life” the motto of Oakland in honor of those lost to gun violence.